HannaBerggren/Love-Barista/README.md

 * [Hostinger](https://www.hostinger.com/) - for adding favicon
 * [Flaticon](https://www.flaticon.com/) - for finding favicon
 * [Favicon](https://favicon.io/) - to generate the favicon and making download
+* [Markdown](https://www.markdownguide.org/) - for writing README.md and TESTING.md file

 ## Testing

 Please click [**_here_**](TESTING.md) to read more information about testing Love Barista.

 Admin Page
 * Admin has access via the default Django Admin page.
 The Admin login can be accessed from the navigation menus once a superuser has logged in.
-Once logged in, Admin users have all the access to create, edit and delete all bookings.
+Once logged in, Admin users have all the access to create, edit and delete all posts.
 All the requests can be viewed from the admin page.

-* Love Barista is a blog post for everyone who likes or love coffee.
-This app is a blog designed so that visitors and staff easily can manage the posts by them self.
-Both parties can post, view, change and delete their blogposts as per their own liking.

 ## Bugs

 * None that I'm aware of

+## Fixed bugs

+* Had trouble getting the delete/update buttons to appear, but solved it when I realized I forgot to write the code for the buttons.

 ## Deployment